SPARTAN: A Sparse Transformer World Model Attending to What Matters: Experiments

-To investigate adaptation efficiency, we adapt the models on a sample of five trajectories from an intervened environment.
+To investigate adaptation efficiency, we train the models to adapt to a sample of five trajectories from an intervened environment.
 For \acronym{}, we perform adaptation as described in Sec.~\ref{sec: interventions}.
-We follow a similar procedure of optimising over intervention tokens for the Global Graph baseline.\footnote{This is similar to the adaptation algorithm in \cite{huang2021adarl}, on which the Global Graph baseline is based.} For the Transformer baseline, adaptation is performed via gradient finetuning on the provided trajectories.
+We follow a similar procedure of optimising over intervention tokens for the Global Graph baseline.
+For the Transformer baseline, adaptation is performed via gradient finetuning on the provided trajectories.
 We also adapt the models to previously \textit{unseen} environments where the interventions performed are not included in the training set.
 In the Interventional Pong dataset, the new environments are obtained by combining interventions from the training set, e.g. intervening on the ball and the motion of the paddle at the same time.
 In CREATE, we change the scene composition as well as the dynamics, i.e. we change the number of objects in the scene.
 In this scenario, the Global Graph baseline cannot be applied.
-We present the results in Fig.~\ref{fig: adaptation}, which shows that \acronym{} consistently outperform the baselines in this few-shot adaptation setting for both seen and unseen environments.
+We present the results in Fig.~\ref{fig: adaptation}, which shows that \acronym{} consistently outperforms the baselines in this few-shot adaptation setting.